higashi000/sarahck.vim/README.md

 # sarahck.vim

 ## Description
-This plugin is dose Slack with Vim.<br>
+This plugin is does Slack with Vim.<br>

 ## Done operation check
 Ubuntu18.04<br>